-SafeLane Global holds records of officially registered abandoned bombs at or near the site.

-• No abandoned bombs were recorded to have been found close to the site.

-• One bomb of an unknown size was recovered in the River Thames approximately 25 yds from the bank, located 1.71km south-west of the site.
-The exact date of recovery however is unknown.
+SafeLane Global holds record ls of officially registered abandoned bombs at or near the site. × Additional comments: No abandoned bombs were recorded to have been found close One bomb of an unknown size was recovered in the Ri approximately 25 yds from the bank, located 1.71km south-wes The exact date of recovery however is unknown. ver Thames

-9.8 Site Specific Bomb Penetration Considerations
+8.8 Site Specific Bomb Penetration Considerations